Hersonissos: Between Traces Of The Past And Modern Adventure / Travel Guide

 • Other useful information

 Hersonissos is one of the largest resorts in Crete, with a population of over 50,000.
-During the summer, most tourists arrive with holiday packages, primarily from Germany, the Netherlands, and Great Britain.
+Most tourists visit it during the summer, with the majority coming from Germany, the Netherlands, and Great Britain on holiday packages.

-Hersonissos offers a wide range of public and private services and urban amenities to meet the needs of both residents and visitors.
-There is a large medical center, private clinics, pharmacies, post offices, public transport services, bank branches and ATMs.
+Hersonissos provides a wide range of public and private services, including a large medical center, private clinics, pharmacies, post offices, public transport services, bank branches, and ATMs..
 In addition, it provides access to government services such as administrative offices, public institutions, and notaries for official procedures and documents.

 There are various options for purchasing essential items, including grocery stores, convenience stores, and supermarkets.
 Many car rental centers and tourist offices offer presentation catalogs in multiple languages, providing offers for excursions and cruises.

-Running parallel to the seashore, the national road that crosses the town and is also the main commercial artery, provides easy access to the towns of Heraklion and Agios Nikolaos but can be very busy during peak hours.
+Running parallel to the seashore, the national road that crosses the town and is also the main commercial artery, provides easy access to Heraklion and Agios Nikolaos but can be very busy during peak hours.

 No comments